 “The Court’s denial of the stay clears the way for Adree Edmo to get medically necessary surgery that she has needed for years,” Amy Whelan, a senior staff attorney for the National Center for Lesbian Rights, said in a statement.

-“The lower courts found, based on extensive evidence and proof, that the Idaho Department of Corrections and Corizon Health are violating Ms. Edmo’s constitutional rights by withholding this critical medical care,” Whelan added.
+“The lower courts found, based on extensive evidence and proof, that the Idaho Department of Correction and Corizon Health are violating Ms. Edmo’s constitutional rights by withholding this critical medical care,” Whelan added.
 “Today’s decision means that the State can no longer delay in providing care that is essential to Ms. Edmo’s health, safety, and well-being.”